The children of pathological (love) relationships

 In terms of my father, you could say that societal attitudes to women, along with being raised by a single mother who was religious, righteous, and overbearing to the point of being abusive, was the breeding ground for a budding sociopath misogynist.
 Given my father’s past I doubt he could ever be ‘cured’.
 But if he had of been checked and sanctioned, and had received some form of support, he may not have evolved into the tyrant he became.

 My mother too was shaped by forces.
 The most notable being married to a controlling and abusive man who tightly controlled her access to finances, and by societal norms.
 This included the views of her church that saw her stick with her man, and take the submissive and deferential role of women to the extreme.
-She became indifferent to his physical, psychological and sexual abuse of her own children.

-The amount of pathology and intensity in the relationship, I believe, results in less focus on the children’s needs.
-The lack of awareness about this type of relationship means our stories remain unheard and unvalidated, both by our parents and by society.
+The amount of pathology and intensity in the relationship, results in less focus on the children’s needs.
+The lack of understanding about this type of relationship means our stories remain unheard and unvalidated, both by our parents and by society.
 If more light is shed onto the profound impacts on her children, it might give her more impetus to leave.
 Hopefully, it will also highlight the importance or providing her with the education and psychological support that she needs.